Kimserey/Arche/post.md

 ### Shell

 We then write the code to compose the shell and the navbar.
 The links in the navbar will be constructed based on what is defined in the pages.
 If the page is accessible through nav, it will create a button link in the nav.
-Then the display option is used to define whether the page will be full screen or embeded with nav at the top.
+Then the display option is used to define whether the page will be full screen or embedded with nav at the top.

 ```
 module Main =